G47.33 diagnosis code: Obstructive sleep apnea (adult) (pediatric)

-- Obstructive sleep apnea (OSA) is a breathing disorder wherein a patient’s breathing stops and starts multiple times while sleeping.
+- Obstructive sleep apnea (OSA) is a sleep disorder characterized by stops or pauses in patient’s breathing and starts multiple times while sleeping.
 Compared to hypopneas, wherein the patient’s breathing is reduced, apneas are when the patient’s breathing stops altogether.

 - Obstructive sleep apnea is considered the most common type of sleep apnea.